 The triangular Borea Br03 provides a significant improvement in sound quality.

-The Borea BR03 is one of the greatest bookshelf speaker sets available, offering exceptional clarity and spaciousness, as well as plenty of bass.
+The Borea BR03 is one of the greatest bookshelf speaker sets available, offering exceptional clarity and spaciousness, as well as plenty of strong bass.

 The S1000MKII powered-speaker pair has best-in-class sound, a great design, and handy features like built-in Bluetooth, bass and treble adjustments, and a remote.